-'''

-module module-name : functor ( name_1 : module-type_1 ) ->...-> module-type
+For specifying a module component that is a functor, one may write module module-name : functor ( name1 : module-type1 ) -> ... -> module-type

-'''

 Module type specifications

 A module type component of a signature can be specified either as a manifest module type or as an abstract module type.